 With the university’s origin directly tied to supporting the space program in the 1960s, it’s easy to understand why this week’s Space Game means so much to the university, the athletics program and its fans.

-This year marks the sixth installment of the game and the fifth anniversary of the first full SpaceU uniform — which went on to win the 2018 Uniform of the Year.
+UCF’s win against Temple on October 13, 2022 marked the sixth installment of the game and the fifth anniversary of the first full SpaceU uniform — which went on to win the 2018 Uniform of the Year.

-Perhaps, most importantly, UCF has continued its strong tradition of conducting important space research — from producing its own Martian soil to more than a dozen projects aimed at getting people back to the moon safely, many of which directly support NASA’s Artemis program.
+Perhaps, most importantly, UCF has continued its strong tradition of conducting important space research — from producing its own simulated Martian soil to more than a dozen projects aimed at getting people back to the moon safely, many of which directly support NASA’s Artemis program.

 It seems that in a timespan faster than the speed of light, the Space Game has become not only a fan favorite, but a nationally relevant event.